-It’s not necessary to expound on every single one of these questions in your elevator pitch.
-The point is that you’re able to answer these questions for yourself in order to get some insight into your qualities and ambitions, and how those correspond with the position you’re applying for.
-This insight provides a good foundation for writing your pitch.
+It isn’t for you necessary to expand on every one of these questions in your elevator pitch, the point is that you’re able to answer these questions for yourself in order to get some insight into your qualities and ambitions, and how those correspond with the position you’re applying for.
+This insight will provide you with a good foundation for writing your pitch.

 Tip 2.
 High information density

-As we mentioned before, it’s important that your elevator pitch has high information density.
+As we mentioned before, it’s important to fill your elevator pitch with a high density of information.
 This means that every word you say has to be relevant to the meaning of your pitch.
-You can achieve this by focusing the text of your pitch specifically on your core qualities and interests.
-After writing, ask yourself which words and sentences are irrelevant, and which parts you could perhaps talk about more extensively later on in the job interview.
+You can achieve this by focusing the text of your pitch specifically, or on your core qualities and interests.
+After writing you first draft, ask yourself which words and sentences are irrelevant, and which parts you could perhaps talk about more extensively later on in the job interview.

 Tip 3.
 Think of a creative opening sentence

-To hook the listener and to increase the chance of a positive reaction, it’s important to capture their attention from the first sentence.
+To hook the listener and to increase the chance of a positive reaction, it’s important to capture their attention from the first sentence onwards.
 This is essential for constructing your elevator pitch.
-Think of a creative opening sentence or anecdote for your pitch.
-Don’t open with your name and position, but describe that one moment when you discovered your core value.
-Or talk about the moment you realised that the company you’re interviewing with perfectly matches who you are and what you want to achieve.
+Make sure you don’t open your pitch with your name and position.
+Instead, you could describe that one moment in which you discovered your core value, or talk about the moment you realised that the company you’re interviewing for perfectly matches who you are and what you want to achieve.

 Tip 4.
 Be funny, but not too silly

-It’s fine to crack a joke or to make a playful remark during your elevator pitch.
-This can break the ice and reduce tension for yourself and the listener.
-Watch out though that humour doesn’t take up too much time and doesn’t distract from the content of the elevator pitch.
+It’s fine to crack a joke or to make a playful remark during your elevator pitch as this can break the ice and reduce tension for yourself and the listener.
+However, watch out though that humour doesn’t take up too much time and doesn’t distract everyone from the elevator pitch content.
 It’s alright to be witty, but make sure the message you convey is serious.

 Tip 5.
 Go from general to specific (and ‘kill your darlings’)

-It’s extremely challenging to summarise within one minute what your core values and qualities are.
+It’s extremely challenging to summarise your core values and qualities in one minute.
 Still, it’s essential to make your elevator pitch concise.
-A good method for achieving this is the principle of ‘kill your darlings’.
+A good method for achieving this is the ‘kill your darlings’ principle.
 This idea corresponds well with our earlier tip regarding information density.

-You can apply the ‘kill your darlings’ principle by first writing down everything you want to talk about in your elevator pitch.
-You don’t have to be very specific to start with.
-Don’t be afraid to write more than you’ll end up using.
-Afterwards you can take a critical look at what you wrote and throw out what you don’t need, to make the text more specific.
+You can apply the ‘kill your darlings’ principle by first writing down everything you want to talk about during your elevator pitch.
+You don’t have to be very specific at the start, and don’t be afraid to write more than you end up using.
+You can always take a critical look at what you wrote afterwards and remove the parts you don’t need, in order to make the text more specific.

-Did you write an elevator pitch and do you have a good feeling about it?
+Did you write your elevator pitch and do you have a good feeling about it?
 Or did you write one, but you’re struggling to make it coherent?
-Put the elevator pitch away for a day and take a look at it again tomorrow.
-You’ll have a fresh perspective on the text, and you will spot things that you overlooked the day before.
-This often means that a good pitch can be made even better, and that a mediocre pitch can be rewritten into a successful pitch.
+Put your elevator pitch away for a day and take a look at it again tomorrow to give yourself a fresh perspective on the text.
+This will make sure that you spot things that you may have overlooked the day before and often means that a good pitch can be made even better, and that a mediocre pitch can be rewritten into a successful pitch.

 Tip 7.
-Read the elevator pitch back to yourself out loud
+Read the elevator pitch out loud to yourself

 There’s a big difference between writing and speaking.
 Sometimes an elevator pitch looks great on paper, but doesn’t flow well when read aloud.
-This is why it’s important to read the pitch out loud to yourself to discover if the text runs into any problems.
-Aside from that, reading the pitch out loud is a great tool for discovering how you can best present it.
+That’s why it’s important to read the pitch out loud to yourself to discover if the text runs into any problems.
+Aside from that, reading the pitch out loud is a great tool to discover how you can best present it.

 Tip 8.
-Ask a friend of family member to judge your pitch
+Ask a friend or family member to listen to your pitch

 Do you want to make sure that employers will respond positively to your elevator pitch?
-Ask a friend, relative or colleague to judge the pitch.
-Make sure they’re honest about the quality of your pitch, even if it’s lacking.
-You can learn a lot from this.
-It doesn’t just give you a better pitch, but it also provides you with an opportunity to improve your presentation skills.
+Ask a friend, relative or colleague to listen to the pitch.
+Make sure they’re honest about the quality of your pitch, even if it’s lacking as you can learn a lot from this.
+It doesn’t only give you a better pitch, but it also provides you with an opportunity to improve your presentation skills.

-Make sure that the person judging you is aware what the goal of the pitch is, for example whether it serves as a first introduction or as part of negotiations about terms of employment and benefits.
+Make sure that the person listening is aware about the goal of the pitch, for example whether it serves as a first introduction, or as part of negotiations about terms of employment and benefits.
 When negotiating terms of employment, you will usually negotiate your salary too.
 Your salary with your new employer may depend in part on the quality of your elevator pitch.
-During salary negotiations you will often get an indication of your salary, which gives you an opportunity to formulate an answer to the question: what can I ask and what counter offer can I make?
+During salary negotiations you will often get an indication of your salary, which gives you an opportunity to formulate an answer to the question: what can I ask for and what counter offer can I make?

 Tip 9.
 Bring enthusiasm and energy to your pitch

-Even though the content of your elevator pitch is really important, one thing is more important: making an energetic and enthusiastic impression.
+Although the content of your elevator pitch is really important, there is one thing that is more important: making an energetic and enthusiastic impression.
 If you want to inspire and convince your future employer, it’s essential that you stand up straight, look cheerful and energetic, and talk about yourself and your core qualities with genuine enthusiasm.

 With an elevator pitch, everything is about emotion.
 Of course the content is important, but the way you present that content usually makes or breaks the pitch.